zuhayrhuseni/BrAInBuddy-App/README.md

 # BrAInbuddy Prototype

-A simple AI chatbot prototype that uses sentiment analysis to respond to user input, incorporating gamification elements and a static peer support forum.
+A simple chatbot prototype that uses sentiment analysis to respond to user input, incorporating a mental health resources tab and a peer support forum.

 ## Features